zapp2photo - stock.adobe.com

 Setting out Trump’s desire for the US to maintain a strategic technological advantage in this field, the EO gives the government six months to update America’s National Quantum Strategy to support the fast-maturing ecosystem and promote commercialisation and deployment of quantum technology.

 It also establishes the Quantum Computer for Application Development and Discovery Science (QC-ADDS) Effort – a cross-body programme – to pursue a quantum computer at a scale that will “initiate the era of quantum-enabled scientific discovery”.
-Under the proposed terms of this programme at least one such computer is to be delivered to the Department of Energy and if possible, opened up to the wider scientific community.
+Under the proposed terms of this programme, at least one such computer is to be delivered to the Department of Energy, and if possible, opened up to the wider scientific community.

-Meanwhile, Washington will also begin work on a plan to strengthen the wider QIST ecosystem, supporting supply chains, private sector adoption of QIST standards, and R&D paths, while another project will aim to ensure cyber security concerns around QIST are allayed, and balanced controls implemented that protect American interests without stifling innovation, while teams from the State and Commerce departments work to align with international allies and partners such as the UK.
+Meanwhile, Washington will also begin work on a plan to strengthen the wider QIST ecosystem, supporting supply chains, private sector adoption of QIST standards, and R&D paths, while another project will aim to ensure cyber security concerns around QIST are allayed, and balanced controls implemented that protect US interests without stifling innovation, as teams from the State and Commerce departments work to align with international allies and partners such as the UK.

 Quantum is no longer just a scientific issue